 We cannot predict what life may bring, which is why it is never too early to consider long term care planning.
 Long term care planning can involve a wide scope of estate planning strategies that will protect your loved ones from substantial financial losses, and provide for them should you suddenly pass away, become seriously ill, or incapacitated.

-A long-term care plan can be as simple as putting a revocable living trust in place, or may involve a more complex structure, based on the needs of the individual and family.
+A long-term care plan can be as simple as putting a revocable living trust in place or may involve a more complex structure based on the individual's or family's needs.

 - Advance Care Directive: The Georgia Advance Directive for Health Care combines a living will and durable power of attorney for health care into a single document.
-This document names your health care agent – the person you trust to make decisions about medical care, treatment preferences, and guardianship.
+This document is incredibly important as it names your health care agent, which is the person you trust to make decisions about your medical care, treatment preferences, and guardianship.

 - Katie Becket Trusts: A trust can be established for a special needs family member in conjunction with a Katie Beckett waiver, or TEFRA.
-This waiver allows disabled children access to Medicaid funding for in-home, rather than institutional care.
+This waiver allows disabled children access to Medicaid funding for in-home care rather than institutional care.

 - Perpetual Trust: A perpetual trust remains in place as long as needed, which may be for the lifetime of the beneficiaries or your descendants.